-General Requirement
+General Requirement for All Degrees

 Degree requirements must be completed within four years of start of program.
-Students who do not finish within the time limit, must complete requirements of a catalog that is still within the four year period.
+Students who do not finish within the time limit must complete requirements of a catalog that is still within the four-year period.